navinranjan7/WTPose/README.md

   <img src="https://github.com/navinranjan7/WTPose/blob/main/resources/WTPose_examples.png" width="80%" title="Pose Estimation Result 2">
 </p>

+## Results on MS COCO Val set
+Using detection results from a detector that obtains 56 mAP on person.
+The configs here are for both training and test.

 ## **Installation**
 To use this code, clone the repository and install the dependencies:
 ```bash